-- a.
+a.
 Academic Standing: A student wanting to appeal an academic standing decision must first attempt to resolve the issue with the Faculty of Engineering, Associate Dean (Student and Co-op Services).
 If the matter remains unresolved, the student may then appeal to the Faculty of Engineering Academic Appeals Committee.
 To do so, the student must make his/her decision known to the Dean in writing within 28 calendar days from the decision date.
 This is the date of the letter in which the student was first advised of the academic standing decision.
 The 28 days include mailing time and all time spent in attempting to resolve the matter with the Associate Dean (Student and Co-op Services).

 Note: Letters are mailed to the student's mailing address of record as maintained by the Registrar's Office and are deemed to be delivered when mailed.
-An unsuccessful appeal within the Faculty may be carried to the General Faculties Council Academic Appeals Committee.
-See \$23.8. - b.
+An unsuccessful appeal within the Faculty or any conditions imposed as part of the appeal decision within the Faculty may be carried to the General Faculties Council Academic Appeals Committee.
+See §23.8.
+The appeal of any conditions in an appeal decision by the Faculty must occur within the timelines set out for any appeal to the General Faculties Council Academic Appeals Committee.
+The consequences resulting from a subsequent failure to meet the conditions are not appealable.

+b.
 Grievances Concerning Grades: The assignment of marks and grades is the initial responsibility of an instructor.
 Any grievances concerning grades should first be discussed with the instructor.
 If the problem is not resolved, the student should talk with the Chair of the Department where the course is taught.